 - In a large mixing bowl, cream the butter and sugar until soft, light and creamy (this is even easier if you beat together in a stand mixer).
 Gradually add the eggs, one by one until well mixed.
 Incorporate the flour and baking powder until the batter is smooth.

-- In another bowl, mash the banana with a fork and transfer half of it to the other bowl.
+- In another bowl, mash the banana with a fork and add to the batter.
+Transfer half of it to the other bowl.
 In one of them, add the chocolate powder and chocolate chips and mix well.

-- Pour the chocolate mix into the bottom of the tin, then pour in the banana batter, then the chocolate again then banana.
+- Pour half of the chocolate mix into the bottom of the tin, then pour in all of the banana batter, then finish with the rest of the chocolate.

 For the Teatime Glaze (optional):

 - Melt the chocolate, icing sugar and butter in a bowl placed over a pan of simmering water (bain-marie).
 When melted, stir in the cream until the glaze is well blended.
-Leave to cool for about 5 minutes then pour over the cake, evening the glaze with a knife and decorate whatever takes your fancy.
-I added some mini macaron shells and finally dusted it with gold food powder, just tapping it over with a couple of fingers.
+Leave to cool for about 5 minutes then pour over the cake, even the glaze with a knife and decorate whatever takes your fancy.
+I added some mini macaron shells and dusted it with edible gold lustre, just tapping it over with a couple of fingers.

 Notes